 See the difference?

-The other big thing as an obliger is having an accountability partner.
+The biggest thing I did as an obliger was getting an accountability partner.
 I asked a friend of mine if we could both set goals and then at the end of the night, we reported back.

 I couldn’t risk not accomplishing my goals and having her show up saying that she’d worked really hard to make sure she got them finished.

-This has worked really well for me also.
+This has worked really well for me and my productivity went up.
 (Side note: try to avoid a rebel as an accountability partner because that’s probably going to just irritate them.)

 How can you implement this and start accomplishing your business goals?

-Understanding how you need to set goals so that you can accomplish them could make a world of difference in your business and your efforts in being a work at home mom.
+Understanding how you need to set goals so that you can accomplish them could make a world of difference in your business.

 So here’s what you need to do to make this happen.